-All-Clad sticks proudly to its heritage, sourcing their steel from American suppliers and manufacturing its products in Canonsburg, Pennsylvania.
+All-Clad sticks proudly to its heritage, sourcing its steel from American suppliers and manufacturing its products in Canonsburg, Pennsylvania.

 All-Clad cookware comes with a limited lifetime warranty that covers defects in materials or craftsmanship.

 What Are Their Differences?

 The C4 Copper collection is made from four layers of alternating copper and stainless steel, with copper on the exterior and stainless steel on the cooking surface.